ibm-cloud-docs/Backup/exchange-plugin.md

 ## Installing the plug-in
 {: #installExchangePlugin}

 The Exchange plug-in is installed during the Windows Agent 64-bit installation.
-The plug-in can be installed at the same time as the Agent or it can be installed later, by rerunning the installation with the **Modify** selection.
+The plug-in can be installed at the same time as the Agent or it can be installed later, by rerunning the installation with the **Modify** option.

 Before you install the plug-in for your MS Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
 {: tip}